 4.Day tour of Bari, Alberobello and Matera – three towns in one day, which would be very difficult to do on public transport.
 Private tour with hotel pickup.

 5.Ostuni, Alberobello and Polignano a Mare Independent Tour – Departing from Lecce, this tour provides transport to three towns and allows free time in each one.
-Perfect for those not renting a car but wanting to explore on their own.
+Perfect for those not renting a car in Puglia but wanting to explore on their own.

 FAQs about towns in Puglia.